crcollins/chemtools-webapp/README.md

     1 4 Ar
     2 3 Ar

-There are 3 added symbols in the charater set for the element names and those are "~", "*", and "+".
+There are 3 added symbols in the character set for the element names and those are "~", "*", and "+".
 These are used to signify the type of things the element can bond to.
 After the set of possible things to bond to is a number that indicates the order that the bonds get used.
 So, in the case of the cores, the correct parts of the molecule are built in the correct order.

 ### Generate SSH Key Pair ###